quentinbuerle/Open-Source-ROBAIR/README.md

  ====================

-Step 1: machining of the pieces thanks to the laser cutting machine
+Step 1: Machining of the pieces thanks to the laser cutting machine
 ---------

   Get the .dxf files provided on Github [DFX FILES](https://github.com/cinatalia/Open-Source-ROBAIR/tree/master/DFX)